 I am surrounded by neighbors that aren’t exactly big fans of peace and quiet.

 While I seem to have an acute problem with noise.

 I am fully aware that they are the “normal people”‘ I am the problematic one +that I sound like an old nag.

 Now-just to make things even clearer- here are some tedious facts:

-The neighbors to my left– have 7 (!) kids, some of them grown up with friends, and since my neighbors had to build a pool in their back yard, almost every day during summer time, they feel an urge to start shouting by the pool, while grilling meat (in an open barbecue- so as not to miss any of the fun of inhaling the stinky smoke) while playing music on the (loud) loudspeakers.
+The neighbors to my left– have 7 (!) kids, some of them grew up with friends, and since my neighbors had to build a pool in their back yard, almost every day during summertime, they feel an urge to start shouting by the pool, while grilling meat (in an open barbecue- so as not to miss any of the fun of inhaling the stinky smoke) while playing music on the (loud) loudspeakers.